webxdc/store/README.md

   an update mechanism so there will only need to be a single store xdc app in the store bot chat.

+## General development ideas
+- The webxdc store is not developed as a central service, but rather a platform that can be hosted by any member of the community, costomized to their own needs.

+- Delta Chat is spearheading efforts to make the store used by many people to determine what needs to happen with messenger WebXDC APIs.

+- The implementation should in principleor not be dependent on Delta Chat and thus also work for other WebXDC providers like cheogram.
+This might need some future work still.

 ## Setting up the bot

 ### Installing pre-built binary releases